 At the top of the list is the Conti V2, which increased its market share by 1% to 19.2%, and the only decrease was of the market share of the Ryuk variant by 2% compared to the second quarter of the year.
 The variant that increased its market share the most was Zeppelin, which reached a market share of 4.4% in the third quarter with a 3% increase.

 One of the results of research on ransomware attacks is about the MITRE ATT&CK Tactics knowledge base.
 The ATT&CK Tactics knowledge base, developed by MITRE, an IT company, is used to develop threat modelling and defence methodology for attacks by cyber attackers on networks and systems.

 Third-quarter data from the ATT&CK Tactics knowledge base shows that hackers used credential access tactics in over 75% of cases.
 Again, in more than 75% of the cases, the horizontal movement tactic was observed, whereas in more than 50% of the cases, the tactic called defence evasion, which means that cyber attackers try not to face the threats created for them by the defence mechanism during the ransomware attack, were displayed in the statistics.

 In addition to these, it is worth noting that the most used ransomware attack types in the third quarter of 2021 are e-mail phishing, RDP negotiation, and software vulnerabilities.

-If you are looking forward to ensure data and access security by protecting your critical data end-to-end, you can check on our PAM solution Single Connect which is included in the 2021 Gartner Magic Quadrant for Privileged Access Management report and the Omdia Universe: Selecting a Privileged Access Management Solution, 2021–22 report that names Krontech a leader in Omdia Universe.
+If you are looking forward to ensure data and access security by protecting your critical data end-to-end, you can check on our PAM solution Single Connect which is included in the 2021 Gartner Magic Quadrant for Privileged Access Management report.

 For further information, please feel free to contact us and get the answers of your questions about Privileged Access Management from our expert team.